KatsuragiCSL/katsuragicsl.github.io/content/blogs/Thoughts/our-legal-and-moral-system-flavors-jerks.md

 3. **Call the police.** \
 Meh.
 Most jerky behaviors are barely legal as we said.
 Cops are either unable to or not willing to do much.

 So, the "best" option here is to suck it, just like what most people do.
 What is so bad is that, the "best option" is always letting the good people "lose" and the jerks "win".
-The rationally best choice gives the shittiest outcomes, since we believe that the society should not flavor the jerks.
+The rationally best choice gives the shittiest outcomes.

 Understand that facing criminals is a differnt story.
 If someone is commiting crimes on you, you won't be bothered by the same problem.
 You can legally fight back.
 And if the crime is serious enough, you won't hesitate to pay the cost of time, effort and money to fight back by any means, if you are able to do so.
 Of cause most of the time you don't even have the ability to fight back immediately in the case of serious crimes, but that is another issue.
 For example, when someone is commiting physical assault on you, assuming you are 50/ 50 with him in a fight, then you options will look like this: